Department of Health

 The ban also applies to outdoor drinking areas located within 10 metres of outdoor children’s playground equipment.

-The following diagram shows an example of where the ban applies:
+The following diagram shows an example of where the smoking and vaping ban applies:

-• The smoking ban has two principal aims:
+• The smoking and vaping ban has two principal aims:

-To protect children and young people from the dangers of second-hand smoke.
+To protect children and young people from the dangers of second-hand smoke and the aerosol from e-cigarettes.
 Outdoor playground equipment attracts families with children and young people.
 This ban creates a smoke-free environment where children can enjoy themselves without being exposed to harmful second-hand smoke.
 Second-hand tobacco smoke is particularly dangerous for children and young people because they have smaller airways and less developed immune systems than adults.

-To reduce the role modelling of smoking behaviours around children and young people, who are more likely to view smoking as socially acceptable when they regularly see people smoking.
-Banning smoking in areas used by children and young people will help to ‘de-normalise’ smoking behaviour and discourage them from taking up smoking.
+To reduce the role modelling of smoking and vaping behaviours around children and young people, who are more likely to view smoking and vaping as socially acceptable when they regularly see people smoking and vaping.
+Banning smoking and vaping in areas used by children and young people will help to ‘de-normalise’ smoking and vaping behaviour and discourage them from taking up smoking and vaping.

-• The ban does not apply to a person:
+• The smoking and vaping ban around playground equipment does not apply to a person:

 • at a residential premises (in privately owned homes or land)